astravant/digitalgarden/_notes/daily-notes.md

 B. Play for the big bucks They think much bigger, and act bolder.
 They are thinking in multiples rather than %.
 While us mortals focus on the 20%, they focus on and find the 10x.
 One way they get to play for a multiple is that they think yrs in advance.

-**One question, I try to ask myself weekly is: How can I 10x my life ?
-Then: what are the skills and people I need to know to 10x my life.**
+==One question, I try to ask myself weekly is: How can I 10x my life ?
+Then: what are the skills and people I need to know to 10x my life.==

 C. Build an Edge Every single ultra-rich person I have met understands their edge, what they are good at, and then what they aren’t good at, and therefore should pay to get done.
 They are very effective at this, to the point that they can extract the greatest economies of scale.